NDIS is available across NSW.

 Who is the National Disability Insurance Agency?

+The National Disability Insurance Agency is an independent agency that has been set up to deliver the NDIS.
 The NDIA is overseen by the Council of Australian Governments Disability Reform Council.
 The NDIA website contains information for people with disability, including the NDIS Access Checklist, a tool which helps people to determine if they meet the eligibility criteria.

 Who is eligible for the NDIS in NSW?

 You are eligible for the NDIS if you: